Medical Imaging Sciences

 Note: The nuclear medicine, radiation therapy and medical dosimetry concentrations are appropriate only for individuals who are already credentialed professionals in one of these three medical imaging fields.

-Employment in this field is projected to grow 9 percent from 2014-2024, faster than the average for all occupations.
+Employment in this field is projected to grow 9 percent from 2020-30, as fast as average for all occupations.
 As the population grows older, there will be in increase in medical conditions that require imaging as a tool for making diagnoses.
-(U.S. Department of Labor, Occupational Outlook Handbook, July 2017)
+(U.S. Department of Labor, Occupational Outlook Handbook, December 2020)

 99.1% of all graduates in the 20-year history of Clarion's medical imaging sciences

 credentialing examination in radiologic technology administered by the American Registry of Radiologic Technologists (AART) on the first attempt.

 Clarion University - Venango

 219 Frame Hall

 Program Option 1: Online Degree Completion for Credentialed Medical Imaging Professionals

 Clarion Online enables medical imaging professionals who are already credentialed radiologic technologists, diagnostic medical sonographers, nuclear medicine technologists, radiation therapists, or medical dosimetrists to earn your bachelor's degree by taking convenient online courses.

 Online course work allows you to take classes where and when you need them and to build your academic schedules around work and family responsibilities.